Home » News » How to Read the Japanese Candles

 To know what a candle says we need to find the following factors

-The size of the candle (from the low to the high of the candlestick) shows the amplitude of price movements over a period of time.
-Looking at this range you can easily tell the level of volatility at that time, whether the market is in a state of “hibernation” or in a vibrant state.
+The candle size (from the low to the high of the candlestick) shows the amplitude of price movements over time.
+Looking at this range you can easily tell the level of volatility at that time, whether the market is in a state of “hibernation” or a vibrant state.

 The body of a candle represents the price of the market and the power of the market.
 A full bar candle shows that market pressure is tilting toward the buying/selling side.